Noe235/CART315/Process Journal/Journal.md

   about that
 - add that more ball will spawn over time, could have been possible but would need to rearrange some components and make new scripts.
+- sometime the ball gets stuck horizontally

 ![ponggame](Media/Ponggame.gif)

+### Class

+push error:
+- 1 if the original files are different and were not pulled
+- push fail because of too big file: bottom right git icon, you can undo it
+- third party is for asset store and things oyu don't want to share

+bit trip beat